This week’s question comes from Irene:

 I’ve been following ‘Love On Purpose’ for 6yrs now.
 I’ve learned so much.

-I want to know how to bounce back from my divorce.
+I want to know how to bounce back and create lasting love after divorce.
 I was married for 17 years and divorced my husband 4 years ago.
 He is an addict and broke my heart for the last time.
 I finally got sick of his issues and kicked him out.
 I’ve been focused on raising my kids and now they’re in college and getting ready for college.

 I really haven’t dated much.
 I did have a couple of boyfriends but they were never serious relationship material.
 Heck, I never even told my kids about them.